kgar/ts-markdown/README.md

   // with a key that matches the uniquely identifying property
   // of your custom markdown entry.
-  renderers: getRenderers({ callout: calloutRenderer }),
+  renderers: getRenderers({ callout: calloutRenderer }), };

-  // If your entry is block-level (it needs two newlines above and below it)
-  // include it in the list of block level entries,
-  // and `renderMarkdown()` will do the rest.
-  blockLevelEntries: getBlockLevelEntries(['callout']),
-};

 renderMarkdown([callout], options);